docker/docs/content/single-sign-on/users-faqs.md

 ### What's the best way to provision the Docker Subscription without SSO?

-Company or organisation owners can invite users through Docker Hub UI, by email address (for any user) or by Docker ID (assuming the user has created a user account on Hub already).
+Company or organization owners can invite users through Docker Hub UI, by email address (for any user) or by Docker ID (assuming the user has created a user account on Hub already).

 ### If we add a user manually for the first time, can I register in the dashboard and will the user get an invitation link through email?